goethe-tcs/tcs.uni-frankfurt.de/content/teaching/project-ideas.md

 **What you get out of it:**
 - Exposure to algorithms that can range in difficulty.
 - Experience with coding, hardware requirements, performance experiments, and scientific writing.
-- Preparation for a PhD in algorithm engineering or an adjacent field.
+- Preparation for a PhD in algorithmic engineering or an adjacent field.

 **What you need to bring:**
 - Ambition to improve on the state-of-the-art.